 On the Google Find My Device dashboard, the phone model, the last time it was online, and the battery percentage will all be displayed.
 With the embedded maps and satellite, you can also pinpoint the exact location where your device is being used and places where it has been till the date of tracking.

-The Find My Device service by Google is a very useful and easy to use the tracking device.
+The Find My Device service by Google is a very useful and easy service for tracking your device.
 Although there is a Find My Device app available on the Google Play Store, you do not have to have the app installed on your device before you can track it if it goes missing.
 It is also a great alternative to some of the best Android tracking and monitoring apps out there.

 At the moment, the Find My Device service by Google can only be used to track and recover Android phones, tablets, and smartphones.
 If you use an iOS device, the Find My iPhone service by Apple works just like Google’s Find My Device, too.
 Alternatively, you can check out these top 5 anti-theft apps for iOS (iPhones and iPads).